 Mizutani represents the pinnacle of artistry in shear manufacturing.
 Every single pair of Mizutani shears is 100% handmade in Japan by master craftspeople, a process that ensures an unparalleled level of quality and attention to detail.
 This dedication to traditional craftsmanship results in shears that are not only perfectly balanced and incredibly sharp but also feel uniquely personal.
 Holding a pair of Mizutani shears is like holding a piece of art built for performance.
 For stylists who view their tools as a long-term investment in their craft, Mizutani is often considered the gold standard.

-Find the Right Shear Type for Your Cutting Style
+Which Shear Type Matches Your Cutting Style?

 Your shears are an extension of your hands, and just like you wouldn't use a single tool for every job in a workshop, you shouldn't rely on one pair of shears for every cut.
 Different styles and techniques call for different tools.
 Understanding the main types of shears will help you build a kit that lets you work more efficiently, creatively, and comfortably.
 Whether you’re creating sharp, clean lines or soft, blended textures, the right shear makes all the difference.